waffle-iron/rpcops-onmetal-labconfigurator/README.md

 git clone https://github.com/codebauss/rpcops-onmetal-labconfigurator
 # Change into the lab repo directory
 cd rpcops-onmetal-labconfigurator
-# Create tmux session for install
+# Create tmux session for install (recommended but not required)
 tmux new-session -s rpcops
 # Run the host setup script; will take some time (10-15m)
 bash rpcops-host-setup